iisys-hof/map-matching-2/README.md

 You might need to enable the registry setting if you receive "failed" messages in the Boost build log.
 Alternatively, you can try to move the build directory of the whole project to an upper directory, for example `C:\map-matching-2`.
-This is because Boost internally uses quite some long paths during build and depending on the file system position of this repository on your computer, it might lead to errors without long paths enabled.
+This is because Boost internally uses quite some long paths during build, and depending on the file system position of this repository on your computer, it might lead to errors without long paths enabled.

 </details>

-Building and installing when the prerequisites are fulfilled is then straightforward:
+Building and installing, when the prerequisites are fulfilled, are then straightforward:

 ```shell
 cmake -G Ninja -DCMAKE_BUILD_TYPE=Release -B build